Thoregon/ThoregonWiki/wiki/howtos/sql_db_migration.md

 ## SQL Command
 Simple SQL command which will be executed. the result will **not** be passed to the next migration step.
-When createing or altering tables and other DB objects keep in mind to use 'IF EXISTS' respectively 'IF NOT EXISTS' to avoid error messages in the log.
+When creating or altering tables and other DB objects keep in mind to use 'IF EXISTS' respectively 'IF NOT EXISTS' to avoid error messages in the log.
 A failed migration step does not stop the migration.